PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 # OmniSafe's Mujoco Velocity Benchmark on On-Policy Algorithms

-OmniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe algorithm implementations in 6 environments from the Safety-Gymnasium task suite For each algorithm and environment supported, we provide:
+OmniSafe's Mujoco Velocity Benchmark evaluated the performance of OmniSafe algorithm implementations in 6 environments from the Safety-Gymnasium task suite.
+For each algorithm and environment supported, we provide:
 - Default hyperparameters used for the benchmark and scripts to reproduce the results
 - A comparison of performance or code-level details with other open-source implementations or classic papers.
 - Graphs and raw data that can be used for research purposes, - Log details obtained during training